Full disclosure: I wrote this post already and forgot to “save and publish” so it is now lost in cyberspace. Clearly, I’m off to a great start…

 Today’s issues are just a lot to wrap my mind around. and so I sit here, all day, waiting for my phone to ring so I can move on to the next step of taking care of business.

 But I am the least patient person in the world, so this is torture.

 Buckle your seatbelt.
 This is going to be one hell of a post.

 I haven’t been on here in a while.
 Didn’t know how to return.
 See, I had a perfect second post all worded in my head exactly how I wanted it.
 Adorable.
 Surprising.
 Exciting.
 I was going to post one day after Mother’s Day that our family was expanding again.
 That we really would be three kids and one dog, soon.
 That my husband, kids and I were excited to announce that for the previous 15 weeks I had a bun in my oven.

 It was going to be perfect.
 There would have been pictures of my mother and my mother in law opening their Mother’s Day cards to see that they were signed from kid 1, kid 2 and future kid.
 And then I’d post my edited-for-privacy sonogram.

 It was going to be the perfect post.

 And then the night before Mother’s Day I started cramping.
 And bleeding.
 And BLEEDING.
-And the Tuesday after Mother’s Day, I passed my too perfect for this world Logan Lynn.
+And the Tuesday after Mother’s Day, I passed/delivered my too perfect for this world Logan Lynn.
 I always wanted to use my middle name for a child.
 Lynn.
 It’s my parents middle names as well.

 My life was kind of blurry after that.
 I poured myself into my two “on earth” kids.
 They are my world.
 Thankfully they didn’t mind the extra hugs and cuddles.